History of West Virginia: Revival of United Mine workers under John L. Lewis

 The 1930s were a pivotal decade for the United Mine Workers of America (UMWA).
-As the economy recovered empoyment in the coal mines was restored.
+As the economy recovered, employment in the coal mines was restored.
 President Roosevelt and the Democrats in Congress secured legislation in the National Industrial Recovery Act (NIRA) in 1933 and the National Labor Relations Act (Wagner Act in 1935).
-The laws were major catalysts.that enabled all labor unions to recover by enrolling semi-skilled factory workers.
-Eagerly they joined the ]New Deal coalition and helped produce Roosevelt's landlside reelection in 1936.
+The laws were major catalysts that enabled all labor unions to recover by enrolling semi-skilled factory workers.
+Eagerly they joined the New Deal coalition and helped produce Roosevelt's landlside reelection in 1936.
 John L. Lewis not only ran the UMW with an iron fist, he moved out to set up powerful new unions in steel, automobiles and other industries.
 Lewis was a key ally of Roosevelt in 1933 to 1936.

 World War II

 West Virginia enthusiastically supported World War II, with 67,000 men and about 1,000 women donning uniforms.
 Unemployment ended as the mines, railroads, mills and factories worked overtime to create the "Arsenal of Democracy" that supplied the munitions to win the war.
 However, repeatedly John L. Lewis called his United Mine Workers union out on strike, defying the government, outraging public opinion, and strengthening the hand of anti-union Congressmen.
 In the postwar years, he continued his militancy; his miners went on strikes or "work stoppages" annually.

 Women volunteered for farm and home economics training programs, United Service Organizations (USO) clubs that provided entertainment and assistance to servicemen, salvage campaigns to produce steel scrap, and civil defense training that taught first aid and emergency response techniques.
 Middle-class women made up the majority of volunteers; many programs were not open to African American and lower-class white women.
 Some West Virginia women also volunteered for military service, which was available to African American women.
 In spite of sexism, racism, and class distinctions that women faced in volunteering, thousands responded to the national war effort.